 To see if your local candidate has committed, view the list here: Candidates committed to Safe, Well and Connected

 You can read the list of actions here: Safe, Well and Connected: Victorian Local Government Action Plan for Women's Health 2012-2016.

-WHIN is one of 15 Victorian women's health services that have developed a platform for action on women's health through to 2014.
-This 10 Point Plan builds on the work of Women's Health Matters: From Policy to Practice – Setting the Agenda for Victorian Women's Health 2006–2010 and the 10 Point Plan for Victorian Women's Health 2010-2014.
+WHIN is one of 15 Victorian women's health services that have developed a platform for action on women's health through to 2018.
+This document builds on the work of Women's Health Matters: From Policy to Practice – Setting the Agenda for Victorian Women's Health 2006–2010 and the 10 Point Plan for Victorian Women's Health 2010-2014.

 Campaigning for Positive Change

 WHIN's campaign work and advocacy in collaboration with other women's organisations and health and community services in Melbourne's Northern region and across Victoria have brought about positive change for women's health, including: